-The so-called share deal is possible for all companies in which the share capital has been issued to the shareholders in the form of share certificates, e.g. for all corporations (public limited companies, limited liability companies) or also a limited partnership or other partnerships.
+The so-called share deal is possible for all companies in which the share capital has been issued to the shareholders in the form of share certificates, e.g. for all corporations (public limited companies, limited liability companies, etc.)

 As a rule, the seller wants to carry out a share deal.
-This is due to the fact that the taxation of profits from the sale of shares in the corporation held as private assets, such as shares in a joint-stock company or a limited liability company, is taxed at a preferential rate in accordance with the so-called partial income procedure.
-Thus, 40 % of the proceeds from the sale are tax-free.
-If the shareholding in the corporation does not exceed 1%, the capital gains are subject to the final withholding tax.
-This amounts to 25 % (plus solidarity surcharge and church tax, if applicable).
-On the other hand, the sale of individual assets is subject to normal taxation.
+This is due to the fact that the taxation of profits from the sale of shares in the corporation held as private assets, such as shares in a joint-stock company or a limited liability company, is taxed at a preferential rate which results in about 1,5% if the shareholder is a limited liability company.

 The following facts, among others, are examined within the framework of tax due diligence:

-– Correct accounting of operating expenses and acquisition and production costs to be capitalized
+- Proper accounting of operating expenses and capitalizable acquisition and production costs.

-– Amount of accruals- Relationships with related parties and their arm’s length nature
+- Examination of relationships with related parties and their adherence to arm’s length principles.